ethanniser/next-typesafe-url/README.md

 _If the functions still show type errors, you can restart typescript server, but I have found a quick `crtl+click` to go the origin type file can often wake the ts server up much faster._

+Worst case senario, you may have to restart your editor.
+If you are still having issues, please open an issue.

 ---

 Add `next-typesafe-url` to your dev and build script in package.json.